GRAZE Gas Project and Mitchelstown Central Grid Injection Facility

 An indigenous renewable gas industry in Ireland would support numerous Irish and European climate policy targets and initiatives.
 In addition to addressing Ireland’s security of supply, the GRAZE project and others like it will also provide significant opportunities and benefits for rural communities and difficult to decarbonise sectors of the Irish economy.

-1. When operating at full capacity, the Mitchelstown CGI will have the potential to inject up to 700 GWh of renewable gas into the gas network.
-This is equivalent to fulfilling the gas requirements of up to 64,000 homes
+- When operating at full capacity, the Mitchelstown CGI will have the potential to inject up to 700 GWh of renewable biomethane into the gas network, contributing approximately 12% of the Government’s 2030 biomethane target

-2. Once fully operational, the CGI facility will also result in a saving fo 130,000 tonnes of CO2 emissions per annum.
+- Once fully operational, the CGI facility will also result in a saving of 130,000 tonnes of CO2 emissions per annum.
 Anaerobic digestion is also a key technology that can support the reduction of methane emissions arising from natural decomposition of wastes and residues, as noted in the recent EU Methane Strategy*

-5. Digestate outputted from the AD process can be used as a replacement to conventional fertilisers on farms.
-Correct application of digestate derived bio-fertiliser does not have the level of run-off and emissions associated with raw animal slurry use and is one of the enablers for enhancing carbon stocks in soils
+- Digestate outputted from the AD process can be used as a replacement to conventional fertilisers on farms.
+Correct application of digestate derived bio-fertiliser does not have the level of run-off and emissions associated with raw animal slurry use and is one of the enablers for enhancing carbon stocks in soils.

 Biomethane is a carbon-neutral renewable gas.
 Biogas is initially produced from farm and food waste through a process known as anaerobic digestion where the greenhouse gases created by agricultural and food waste emissions are captured and converted into energy.
 To be injected into the gas network, this biogas can must be upgraded to biomethane and meet the quality standards as required by Gas Networks Ireland.